misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor <target_insta_user> -o /path/to/downloads
 ```

+Inside Docker, use a container path under the mounted directory such as `-o /data/downloads`.
+The files then appear in `downloads` on the host.

 The tool will organize files into subdirectories:

 - **Output structure**: The layout depends on whether you monitor one or multiple users: